Local Produce and Suppliers

 Our Chefs source the best of local produce for our onboard menus.
 Our four Chefs have the freedom to choose their own favoured local suppliers and provide their own menus using the best seasonal produce available.
+The use of local and seasonal produce in our menus not only tastes wonderful, we are supporting local communities and helping to support biodiversity.
 We get very positive feedback from our guests regarding the quality of the food on our cruises.

 Producers and Suppliers

 Here are some of the Argyll & the Hebrides producers and suppliers used by our Chefs

 Jackson Bros Master Butchers, Oban, a 3 generation 80 years of service family butcher.
 Alistair visits Whitehouse Farm in Stirlingshire to check on the growth and development of the cattle, which are nurtured to be consistent in quality and thus in cooking resutls.
 He sources lamb and beef from Argyll and seasonal Black Face Lamb.